Menu Close

 Travelling to Tallinn

-You can travel to Tallinn either by air or by ferry.
+You can travel to Tallinn either by plane or by ferry.
 For example, you can fly with SAS, Air Baltic or LOT Polish Airlines Stockholm (one hour flight time).
-Another way to travel is to take the ferry to Tallinn from Stockholm.
+Another way to travel is to take ferry to Tallinn from Stockholm.

 We travelled with Tallink Silja Line and had a hugely enjoyable cruise.
 Peter's brother Michael and his wife Gunilla joined us in Tallinn where they spent a day, and then left us to continue around Estonia.
 It was both of our birthdays and they offered us an extra nice cruise.
 Wow!
 A lot of love!